tomblue01/Redlab_Emulations/README.md

 ## 🎯 Overview

-This script (v1.8 - Hardened Edition) automates the execution of adversary tactics and techniques to test security system detection capabilities.
+This script (v1.8.2) automates the execution of adversary tactics and techniques to test security system detection capabilities.
 It chains together multiple MITRE ATT&CK techniques across the attack lifecycle, from initial execution to impact, simulating realistic adversary behavior.

 ### What This Script Does